Welcome to Runner's High Club! 2023-2024 Training Programs

 -Watch for road hazards and call them out (Hole!
 Curb!
 Runner up!
 Car back!)

 -Watch for cars and other road traffic.
 Assume drivers don't see you (most likely they don't).
-Cross with traffic lights and stop at intersections
+Cross with traffic lights and stop at intersections. - -When running on the road, run on the left facing oncoming traffic.

 -Talk to your primary care physician before starting training for an endurance race